friendly-eyeball/dotfiles/README.md

 * awesomewm

-    I like dynamic WM's that heavily rely on tiling

-    Tabs-based workflow works great for me, aspecially on separate monitors
+    I like dynamic WM's that heavily rely on tiling.
+Also, tabs-based workflow works great for me, aspecially on separate monitors

 * i3lock (+ scrot, + ImageMagick)